MarkdenToom/War-card-game/README.md

 # War-card-game
-OOP practice: Simulation of a game of War.
+Simulation of a game of War.
+Made to practice classes using python.
 See game instructions here: https://en.wikipedia.org/wiki/War_(card_game)

 Rules in a nutshell:
 The deck is divided evenly, with each player receiving 26 cards, dealt one at a time, face down.
 Anyone may deal first.